|

 Instructions

-• Fold the wet ingredients into the dry.
+• Fold the liquid ingredients into the dry.
 Stir until just combined.

-• Bake for 35 minutes or until golden brown and a toothpick comes out clean.
+• Pour the batter into the loaf pan and bake at 180 °C (356 ºF) for about 35 minutes, or until golden brown and a toothpick comes out clean.

 Video